deltachat/deltachat-pages/en/help.md

-Notable exceptions are [Delete old messages from Device](#delold), as different devices may have different storage capacities, and some very system specific settings as notification sounds.
+Notable exceptions are [Delete old messages from Device](#delold), as different devices may have different storage capacities, and system specific settings as notification sounds.

 ### Are there any plans for introducing a Delta Chat Web Client?